julianthome/autorex/README.md

 regular expression representation.
 The translation is based on the well-known state-elimination algorithm.
 One can find a very neat description of this algorithm in the textbook *Sipser, Michael.
 Introduction to the Theory of Computation.
 Vol. 2.
 Boston: Thomson Course Technology, 2006, Chapter 1 (Starting from page 70)*.
 The implementation is based on the [dk.brics](http://www.brics.dk/automaton/) automaton package.

 With `dk.brics`, one can apply automaton operations such as concatenation, union, intersection, *etc.* on *input automata* to derive an *output automaton*.
 However, the automaton representation used by `dk.brics` might not be compatible with the one of another API.
-If you would like to use the result of a `dk.brics` computation together with different API that is using another automaton representation than `dk.brics`, you can use `autorex` for the purpose of translating the *output automaton* into a simple regular expression string, the most generic representation of a regular expression, that can then be used this across different APIs.
+If you would like to use the result of a `dk.brics` computation together with different API that is using another automaton representation than `dk.brics`, you can use `autorex` for the purpose of translating the *output automaton* into a simple regular expression string, the most generic representation of a regular expression, that can then be used across different APIs.

 # Status
 [![Build Status](https://travis-ci.org/julianthome/autorex.svg?branch=master)](https://travis-ci.org/julianthome/autorex.svg?branch=master)  [![codecov](https://codecov.io/gh/julianthome/autorex/branch/master/graph/badge.svg)](https://codecov.io/gh/julianthome/autorex)